gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/main/images/docs/contributors-view.png" alt="Contributors view" />
 </p>

-A [customizable](#contributors-view-settings- 'Jump to the Contributors view settings'), but hidden by default, view to visualize, navigate, and explore contributors
+A hidden by default, [customizable](#contributors-view-settings- 'Jump to the Contributors view settings') view to visualize, navigate, and explore contributors

 The _Contributors_ view lists all of the contributors, and additionally provides,